FreeCAD/FreeCAD-documentation/wiki/Path_Drilling.md

 {{TitleProperty|Path}}

--    **Active**: make False, to prevent operation from generating code
+-    **Active**: Make False, to prevent operation from generating code

 -    **Comment**: An optional comment for this Operation